blowdart/AspNetAuthorizationWorkshop/README.md

 });
 ```

 * Run and watch everything blow up into an infinite redirect loop.
 Why?
-You've made every page require authentication, even the login pages.
+You've made every page require authentication.
+This even includes the login pages.
-* Now add `[AllowAnonymous]` to the `Account` controller, run again and see the user is logged in.
+* Now add the `[AllowAnonymous]` attribute to the `Account` controller, run again and see the user is logged in. `AllowAnonymous` allows you to mark a controller or an action method as not requiring authentication, even if you require authentication elsewhere.

 Step 3: Roles
 =============